 As a community, we know that we’re all in different places thinking about how to fight racism in our daily lives.
 In order to grow together, we’re sharing podcasts, books, movies, and more that might help you navigate what’s going on right now.
 And we’re suggesting ways to make a difference.
 Because black lives matter.

 An anti-racist reading list.
 These 20 books explore the history of racism in America, confront its current state, and address how we can move forward toward real change.
 PS: Here's a list of black-owned bookstores.

-Eight things to watch about racial justice and the police.
+Eleven things to watch about racial justice and the police.
 These docs and series showcase the stories of Trayvon Martin, Sandra Bland, Kalief Browder, the Central Park Five, and more.
 Watch them, share them, say their names.

 Black-owned businesses to support.
 How you use your voice matters.
 How you show up for your community matters.
 Something else that matters?
 Where you spend your money.
 Check out some black-owned fashion companies, beauty brands, and more, that you can support with your wallet.

 The 1619 project.
 This New York Times Magazine initiative won a Pulitzer Prize for its exploration of how America was built on slavery.
 Read the essays, then download the audio series hosted by journalist Nikole Hannah-Jones.